Kanvas33/Financial-Assets-Analysis/README.md

 The main objectives of this project are as follows:

-**Data Collection**: Collect historical price data for Apple, NVIDIA, Amazon, and Tesla (stocks) from 01/01/2020, and for Bitcoin from 01/01/2014 up to the current date of this proejct using the yfinance library
+-**Data Collection**: Collect historical price data for Apple, NVIDIA, Amazon, and Tesla (stocks) from 01/01/2020, and for Bitcoin from 01/01/2014 up to the current date of this proejct using the yfinance library

-**Statistical Analysis**: Perform statistical analysis on the collected data, including calculating **mean daily returns, volatility, annualized mean return, annualized volatility, and constructing a correlation matrix** to understand the relationships between assets.
+-**Statistical Analysis**: Perform statistical analysis on the collected data, including calculating **mean daily returns, volatility, annualized mean return, annualized volatility, and constructing a correlation matrix** to understand the relationships between assets.

-**Bitcoin Analysis**: Focus on Bitcoin, including the calculation of the 200-Day and 50-Day Exponential Moving Averages (EMA), building a Linear Regression model to make predictions until 01/01/2028, and estimating future price predictions with standard deviation.
+-**Bitcoin Analysis**: Focus on Bitcoin, including the calculation of the 200-Day and 50-Day Exponential Moving Averages (EMA), building a Linear Regression model to make predictions until 01/01/2028, and estimating future price predictions with standard deviation.

 ## Project Workflow

 The project workflow can be summarized as follows:

-**Data Collection**:
+-**Data Collection**:

 Utilize the yfinance library to fetch historical price data for the selected assets.
 Organize and preprocess the data using pandas and datetime.

-**Statistical Analysis**:
+-**Statistical Analysis**:

 Calculate mean daily returns and volatility for each asset.
 Annualize the mean return and volatility.
 Create a correlation matrix to assess the relationships between assets.

-**Bitcoin Analysis**:
+-**Bitcoin Analysis**:

 For the analysis of Bitcoin, **historical price data** has been **collected** starting **from 01/01/2014** up to the current date of this project.
 This extended historical data is used to make more accurate and informed **predictions** for Bitcoin's **future price movements until 01/01/2028**.